-Our journey will end in Port McNeill after breakfast on the Ocean Light II.
-You'll depart with memories and photographs of a spectacular area abundant with the wonders of nature.
+After a leisurely breakfast we'll head to the trip end point in Port McNeill.
+There our journey together will end in and you'll depart with memories and photographs of a spectacular area abundant with the wonders of nature.